 Finally, Okera provides a set of libraries for interfacing directly with the Catalog and ODAS services, including Planners and the Workers.
 This is the recommended way to integrate with the Catalog and ODAS services.

 Client Accessible Components¶

 The Platform architecture diagram has a dashed line that separates the external services, which provide the client connectivity, from the internal support and management services.
 The following discusses the external and internal components separately, and how they work together to provide the services to all clients alike.

 The external components in the architecture provide the major functionality of the platform, which is the data access and metadata management, as needed by clients such as interactive users to automated applications.

 The Planner service is also responsible for exposing the Catalog services: the Schema Registry and Policy Engine.
 In effect, the clients use the REST API or client libraries as proxies (as shown in the diagram) to these two Catalog services, provided by the Planner instances.
 The clients also communicate with the Planner as part of a query execution (see Communication below).
-For a general overview of all available services and how they can be combined, please refer to the Cluster Types documentation.

 The ODAS client libraries are used by many of the provided higher-level client integrations, including Hive, Presto, Spark, and others.
 This integration support is needed to hide Okera as much as possible behind common tools, with which users are already familiar.
 For example, enabling the Hive integration allows for existing Hive setups to switch from direct usage of underlying data sources to use ODAS instead.
 There is no need to alter any metadata at all.